itcon-pty-au/typingmind-contentshield/README.md

 ### Adding a new rule

-1. Open the Privacy configuration panel
+1. Open the ContentShield configuration panel
 2. Click "Add Rule"
 3. Provide the following details:
    - Rule Name - A descriptive name for the rule